 However, there are more specific differences you should consider to truly understand their different usage applications and ideal environments.

-Commercial scales, also called “Legal for Trade” or “NTEP Certified” scales, are usually used in transactions where both the purchaser and the supplier are present.
-For example, a commercial scale would be used at your local deli, where the meat is cut and weighed in front of you, or in the candy store where root beer barrels are sold by the pound.
+Commercial scales (also called “Legal for Trade” or “NTEP Certified” scales) are usually used in transactions where both the purchaser and the seller are present.
+For example, a commercial scale would be used at your local deli, where the meat is cut and weighed in front of you, or in a candy store where root beer barrels are sold by the pound.

 Strain Gage Load Cells for Industrial Scales

-The most common transducers used on the spring element are strain gages.
-Over the last sixty or so years, strain gages have been the standard for industrial weighing equipment.
-The gages are attached to the section of the spring element called flexures, and the bending of the spring element causes the flexures to bend and cause a change in electrical resistance of the gages.
-The strain gages are wired together to form a Wheatstone’s bridge, whose voltage output changes as the resistance of the gages changes.
-This voltage output is sent to an Analog to Digital Converter, which changes the output to a digital signal that is then sent to the digital indicator, where the output value is numerically displayed and recorded.
+The strain gauges are wired together to form a Wheatstone’s bridge, whose voltage output changes as the resistance of the gages changes.
+This voltage output is sent to an Analog-to-Digital Converter, which changes the output to a digital signal.
+This is then sent to the digital indicator, where the output value is numerically displayed and recorded.

 Ultra Precision Industrial Scales

-If you’re not sure what kind of scale best suits the work you do or the industrial environment in which you work, contact Arlyn Scales.
-Our customer support staff will walk you through the selection process and help you determine what features you do and don’t need, helping you find the most accurate and cost effective solution available.
-Simply call us at (800) 645-4301 or contact us using the form on our Contact Us page to start the process today!
+If you’re not sure what kind of scale best suits the work you do or the industrial environment in which you work, contact our team today.
+Our customer support staff will walk you through the selection process and help you determine what features you do and don’t need, helping you to find the most accurate and cost-effective solution available.